Username:

 LotBlind: 2023-03-27 12:50:02 pm

 For games that run too fast at default or max cycles settings a reasonable value needs to be agreed on by people familiar with the game.
-If game run speed is not affected by the cycles settings, "max" is suggested as it tends to reduce load times and thus increases entertainment when watching the run.
-Loadtimes will still be cut from SDA timing as per the usual timing rules for PC games.
+If game run speed is not affected by the cycles settings past a sufficiently low setting, "max" is suggested as it tends to reduce load times and thus increases entertainment when watching the run (E.g. Commander Keen).
+Clear load times, as between levels, will still be cut from SDA timing as per the usual timing rules for PC games.
+If there are lots of shorter loading times (lag) throughout the game, a fixed setting needs to be used instead for consistency between runners, given lag frames are not removed from timing.

 Some old games run faster with sound disabled.
 Games that have an audio option are recommended to be ran with sound on, even if it slows the game down a little bit.
 Whether the sounds can be left off or not is a case-by-case decision so make sure to confirm it first before submitting.